EU General Court approves new European Commission policy on below-threshold merger notifications

 7. Is notification mandatory?

 Any intention to carry out an acquisition activity within the scope of the ISSB must be notified to the Minister of Economic Affairs and Climate (the Minister).
 In practice, the notifications will be received and handled by the Investment Assessment Agency (Bureau Toetsing Investeringen).
 There is no statutory deadline for the submission of a (pre-closing) notification, but the review period will only start upon notification.
+On 19 July 2022, secondary legislation was consulted on procedural aspects of the ISSB, which, among other things, proposed that a specific notification form will be established.

 A (pre-closing) notification obligation does not apply if the acquiring company does not know, due to confidentiality requirements, that an activity of the target undertaking falls within the scope of the ISSB.
 In that case, the target undertaking must report the intention of an acquisition activity to the Minister as soon as it becomes aware of it.
 Another exception concerns certain forms of acquisition of goods by universal title.
 In that case, the acquirer shall report the acquisition to the Minister within two weeks after the acquisition.
 Finally, in the event of a public bid for a listed target undertaking, the notification shall be made simultaneously with the announcement of the public bid.